Doom 3: Downloadable content

 On April 4, 2005, eight months after the release of Doom 3, id Software released an expansion pack for Doom 3 on Windows.
 The expansion, entitled Resurrection of Evil, was developed by Nerve Software, a company that had partnered with id Software on several other projects, including Return to Castle Wolfenstein and the Xbox conversion of Doom.
 Once again published by Activision, a Linux version was released on May 24, 2005, and an Xbox version followed on October 5, 2005.
 The expansion featured a new twelve-level single-player campaign, set two years after the original storyline, as well as three new weapons, one of which is geared towards manipulating the physics in the game.
 Several new enemy characters were also introduced.
 Multiplayer gameplay was enhanced, officially increasing the player limit to eight and adding new game modes such as capture the flag.
 Resurrection of Evils reception was not as positive as it had been for Doom 3 but still received generally favorable reviews from the industry's critics.

-Mobile version

-In 2009, Escalation Studios released a spin-off of Doom 3 for iOS called Doom Resurrection.
-It is a rail shooter much like Time Crisis or The House of the Dead.
-It was removed from the App Store a few years later.